Strike averted at New York's main fruit and vegetable market

-NEW YORK (Reuters) - A work stoppage at a market that supplies much of New York City’s fresh fruit and vegetables was averted early on Wednesday when negotiators tentatively reached a new pay deal, the labor union and merchants’ association said.
+NEW YORK, Jan 17 (Reuters) - A work stoppage at a market that supplies much of New York City’s fresh fruit and vegetables was averted early on Wednesday when negotiators tentatively reached a pay deal as the previous contract expired, the labor union said.

-The agreement reached overnight covers 1,100 warehouse workers, drivers and other employees belonging to the Teamsters Local 202 union.
+The deal reached overnight covers 1,100 warehouse workers, drivers and other employees, according to the Teamsters Local 202, the employees’ union.

-The employees sort, load and unload produce for 35 merchants at the market, who are represented in negotiations by the New York Produce Trade Association.

-The merchants’ employees would see wage and benefit increases of 11 percent over three years, Robert Leonard, who works at a public relations firm hired by the association, wrote in an email.
-He did not provide more details.

-Teamsters spokesman Alex Moore declined to share details of the agreement, saying union members would vote on it later in the week.
+Teamsters spokesman Alex Moore declined to share details of the agreement, saying union members will vote on it later in the week.

 “Workers are reporting to work as usual,” Moore wrote in an email.